Last Updated on: 9th January 2025, 01:15 pm

 (d) Solvency of seller

-39. A sub-agent is the employee who is specially employed by the original agent to act under his control in the business of the agency.
-The usual rule and regulation are that an agent is not allowed to delegate his authority to another person especially when he/she has not the permission of his principal.
+39. A sub-agent is specially employed by the original agent to act under his control in the business of the agency.
+As per customary rule of trade, agent is not allowed to delegate his authority to another person without permission of his principal.
 Under what conditions an agent may hire or appoint a sub-agent and delegate the work?

 (A).
 The principal has expressly allowed a delegation of such authority.